Inside of a Cannabis Farm - Cannabis Climate Control

 3. Packaged Variable Refrigerant Flow (VRF): Energy Savings and Sealed Cultivation Areas

 Packaged Variable Refrigerant Flow (VRF) systems are HVAC technologies that use refrigerant for heating and cooling.
 These systems circulate refrigerant in the building through multiple fan coils and support variable motor speed, allowing for substantial energy savings.
+VRF systems can achieve energy savings of 20-30% compared to traditional HVAC systems by precisely matching cooling and heating output to individual zone requirements.
 Heat-recovery VRF technology enables individual indoor units to heat or cool as required, while the compressor load benefits from internal heat recovery.

 VRF systems come in two-pipe and three-pipe system formats.
 Heat pump (HP) systems require all zones to be in cooling or heating, while heat recovery (HR) systems can simultaneously heat certain zones while cooling others.
 VRF systems minimize ducting, have a smaller footprint, and allow for a sealed cultivation area.
 They may have higher installation and maintenance costs, and the risk of refrigerant leaks should be considered.